 Our Namara platform and its suite of tools constantly evolve, and our users have access to more than 250,000 datasets in addition to whatever data they’re using internally.
 With that many datasets in the mix, automating the process of solving for data variety becomes an absolute necessity.An example of duplicate records within one dataset - there are so many different ways to record a company name, for example, that automated entity resolution becomes a necessity

 We often find duplicated entities that need to be resolved or linked, whether within a single source of data or from multiple data sources.
 A reliable entity resolution tool was critical to our users so that the most refined and aggregated information was available to our clients and their entire organizations.
-After many trials and iterations (and a few failures...) we now proudly offer our entity resolution tool, er², as a core component of the new ThinkData Works Master Data Management system.
+After many trials and iterations (and a few failures...) we now proudly offer entity resolution as a core enrichment service for our clients.